To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 Overall, I’d say performance is just okay.

-Dirt traps are not many here.
+There aren’t many dirt traps with this keyboard.
 The incline at the top will probably be the hardest to clean, especially if you’re only using compressed air.

-However, you get a key removal tool that makes your life easier if you need to clean out a particular key.
+However, there’s a key removal tool included that makes your life easier if you need to clean out a particular key.
 I imagine this would be a long process if you tried to clean out all the keys individually though.

 At $140, £140, or €160, I believe that the price of the Corsair K70 TKL Champion Series keyboard at the time of writing may not be the best value for a mechanical keyboard on the market.